swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 However, we are especially sensitive to use cases that depend upon the currently lossy without interop APIs.
 With strict interop mode, the test process will crash on the first instance of XCTest API usage in Swift Testing, completely halting testing.
-In this same scenario, the proposed default permissive interop mode would record a runtime warning issue and continue the remaining test, which we believe strikes a better balance between notifying users yet not being totally disruptive to the testing flow.
+In this same scenario, the proposed default complete interop mode would record a runtime warning issue and continue the remaining tests, which we believe strikes a better balance between notifying users yet not being totally disruptive to the testing flow.

 ### Alternative methods to control interop mode